BackupTheBerlios/jdbcprovider-svn/branch/dbrewrite/readme.txt

 On Mysql do this:

-INSERT INTO wiki_page (PAGE_NAME, PAGE_VERSION, PAGE_MODIFIED, PAGE_MODIFIED_BY, PAGE_TEXT)
+INSERT INTO WIKI_PAGE (NAME, VERSION, CHANGE_TIME, CHANGE_BY, CONTENT)
        SELECT VERSION_NAME, VERSION_NUM, VERSION_MODIFIED, VERSION_MODIFIED_BY, VERSION_TEXT
-              FROM YourOldDB.wiki_page_versions;
+              FROM your_old_db.WIKI_PAGE_VERSIONS;

-INSERT INTO wiki_att (ATT_PAGENAME, ATT_FILENAME, ATT_VERSION, ATT_MODIFIED, ATT_MODIFIED_BY, ATT_DATA, ATT_LENGTH)
+INSERT INTO WIKI_ATT (PAGENAME, FILENAME, VERSION, CHANGE_TIME, CHANGE_BY, DATA, LENGTH)
        SELECT ATT_PAGENAME, ATT_FILENAME, ATT_VERSION, ATT_MODIFIED, ATT_MODIFIED_BY, ATT_DATA, LENGTH(ATT_DATA)
-              FROM YourOldDB.wiki_att;
+              FROM your_old_db.WIKI_ATT;

 CONTENTS

   readme.txt -- this file
   dist/JDBCProvider.jar -- put this in webapps/.../WEB-INF/lib
   lib/
-    commons-dbcp-1.2.1.jar -- these three are needed if you chose to use a commons-lang-2.1.jar   -- DBCP pool for your database connections commons-pool-1.2.jar database/
+    commons-dbcp-1.2.1.jar -- these two are needed if you chose to use a commons-pool-1.2.jar   -- DBCP pool for your database connections

+  database/

-    create_tables_mssql.sql -- MS SQL Server code to create the necessary DB tables create_tables_mysql.sql -- MySQL Server code to create the necessary DB tables create_tables_mysql_utf8.sql -- MySQL Server code to create the necessary DB tables with the utf8 charset
+    create_tables_mysql.sql -- MySQL Server code to create the necessary DB tables create_tables_mysql_utf8.sql -- MySQL Server code to create the necessary DB tables with the utf8 charset
-    create_tables_sybase.sql -- Sybase code to create the necessary DB tables jspwiki.additional.properties -- Properties that must be merged into jspwiki.properties jdbcprovider.properties -- JDBCProvider configuration file, where DB is configured jdbcprovider.mysql.properties -- SQL statements for MySQL DB jdbcprovider.sybase.properties -- SQL statements for Sybase DB
+    create_tables_sybase.sql -- Sybase code to create the necessary DB tables create_tables_sqlany.sql -- SQLAnywhere code to create the necessary DB tables create_tables_pgsql.sql -- PostGreSQL code to create the necessary DB tables jspwiki.additional.properties -- Properties that must be merged into jspwiki.properties jdbcprovider.properties -- JDBCProvider configuration file, where DB is configured jdbcprovider.mysql.properties -- SQL statements for MySQL DB jdbcprovider.sybase.properties -- SQL statements for Sybase DB jdbcprovider.sqlany.properties -- SQL statements for SQLAnywhere DB jdbcprovider.pgsql.properties -- SQL statements for PostGreSQL DB

 TEAM MEMBERS

 Xan Gregg